revbayes/revbayes.github.io/tutorials/morph/index.md

 Before we begin writing the Rev scripts for each of the model components, we need to instantiate a couple “helper variables” that will be used by downstream parts of our model specification files.
-These variables will be used in more than one of the module files so it`s best to initialize them in the master file.
+These variables will be used in more than one of the module files so it's best to initialize them in the master file.

 Create a new constant node called `n_taxa` that is equal to the number